 - Cooking time - Because you have to boil the beef for a while to make the broth, the traditional yukgaejang takes at least a couple of hours to make.
 But my vegan mushroom yukgaejang can be ready in 30 minutes!

-How to make the soup vegan:
+How to make it vegan:

 Different types of mushrooms take the place of beef in making this soup.
 Oyster mushroom has a soft texture like a tender piece of meat yet withstands the boiling process.
 Shiitake mushroom is great for creating a savory broth.
 Enoki mushroom, which is an optional ingredient, will give additional texture to the soup.
 It resembles the stringy texture of meat and great in many different types of Korean soup.

-How to make the soup vegetarian:
+How to make it vegetarian:

 All you have to do is to add an egg at the end of the soup to make it vegetarian.
 The traditional yukgaejang has an egg in the soup.
-The egg gives thicker broth and adds additional protein source.
+The egg gives thicker broth and adds additional protein sources.

-What to serve vegan mushroom yukgaejang
+What to serve with the soup

 Warnings for the soup!!